 Sharing with you my guide on How To Make Shortbread Cookies.
 A classic all-butter, tender cookie made with only 3 core ingredients.
-This timeless shortbread is quick to make, lasts a long time and is perfect for every occasion, cookie swaps, festive baking, picnics and everyday treat.
+This timeless shortbread is quick to make, lasts a long time, and is perfect for cookie swaps, festive baking, picnics, and as an everyday treat.

 Not only do I show you how to make this easy all-butter shortbread dough that comes together in minutes, but I also share an impressive list of mix-in ideas to jazz up your buttery Shortbread Cookies if you wish.

 - Simple is best.
-I love this adage, and it’s oh so true in this case.
-You can’t beat the familiarity of biting down onto a traditional shortbread cookie.
+I love this adage, and it’s oh-so true in this case.
+You can’t beat the familiarity of biting down on a traditional shortbread cookie.
 It’s like a warm hug!

 - Build your own adventure.
 The options are endless as to what you can flavour the shortbread with but also what you can decorate them with.
 You just gotta have fun with it!

 I've seen many variations of recipes around on the web using rice flour, cornflour, powdered icing sugar or egg in the dough.
-I’m not here to say that they are wrong.
+I’m not here to say that they're wrong.
 I just keep falling back to my favourite, easy shortbread cookie recipe that uses butter, sugar and flour at its core.
-The dough really does make the best shortbread cookies ever!

 With so few ingredients my biggest tip when buying them is to go for the best quality that you can, especially when it comes down to the butter that you use.
 Use a good quality European Butter as they have a far superior taste but also lower water content which benefits the shortbread.

 - Butter - I recommend unsalted butter so that you can control the level of salt within the recipe.
 As my method creams the butter and sugar together, ensure the butter is at room temperature for maximum cream-ability!
-But make sure it’s not too soft verging on the melted otherwise it won’t cream properly and you’ll be left with greasy, dense cookies.
-My first image in the Step-by Step-Instructions below shows you what the butter should be like.
+But make sure it’s not too soft verging on melted otherwise, it won’t cream properly and you’ll be left with greasy, dense cookies.

 - Sugar - Granulated or caster sugar is used.
-The recipe states granulated as it's more main stream, but either can be used.
-They are the same product, the difference being that the caster sugar granules are slightly finer allowing them to dissolve quicker into the butter.
-I personally go for caster sugar every time.
+The recipe states granulated as it's more mainstream, but I personally go for caster sugar every time as it dissolves better into the butter.

 - Flour - Plain (all-purpose) flour creates the perfect structure for the cookies to maintain their shape.
 Don’t bake with self-raising flour for this recipe as we don’t need the added aeration that it provides.

 - Vanilla Extract & Salt - Vanilla extract and salt are not part of the core ingredients needed to make shortbread.
-If you are a purist then by all means leave them out.
-But I love the additional flavour and balance these two ingredients bring to the shortbread.
+If you're a purist then by all means leave them out.
+But I love the additional flavour and balance these two ingredients bring.
 Vanilla bean paste or the scraped beans from ½ a vanilla bean is a good substitute for vanilla extract.
 And use fine salt rather than flaked salt for an even distribution of salt throughout the dough.

 *Be sure to see the recipe card below for the full ingredients list & instructions!*

 I can’t wait for you to dive headlong into this section showing you how to make butter shortbread cookies.
 Here, you’ll find process images and stepped instructions to make classic shortbread so you know exactly what to expect.
 This really is the perfect recipe for beginner bakers.
-You'll see just how simple it is to make.
+You'll see just how simple it is.

 TIP: How to soften butter quickly

-If you need to soften it quickly, place chopped or sliced butter around the outer edge of a dinner plate, microwave for 10 seconds and check.
+If you need to soften it quickly, place chopped or sliced butter around the outer edge of a dinner plate, microwave for 10 seconds, and check.
 If the butter needs a little longer, continue in 5-second bursts.
-This is how I bring my butter up to room temperature as I forget to take it out of the fridge each and every time!!

-Add the vanilla extract in and give it a quick mix together.
+Add the vanilla extract and give it a quick mix together.
 Make sure to scrape down the sides and bottom of the bowl.
-(Image 4)

 TIP: